Alejogb1/job-board/blog-data/communicate-with-another-app-using-xpc.md

 ```

-Okay that's our service you've got the protocol you've got the implementation which I have been very brief for example purposes don't do that in real code make it more robust you also have the listener that's waiting for connection requests it's pretty straightforward now over on your main app where you will actually call that service first thing you do you have to create an NSXPCConnection to the service
+ that's our service you've got the protocol you've got the implementation which I have been very brief for example purposes don't do that in real code make it more robust you also have the listener that's waiting for connection requests it's pretty straightforward now over on your main app where you will actually call that service first thing you do you have to create an NSXPCConnection to the service

 Here is how your main app can connect and call to the service remember to replace `com.yourcompany.YourAppName.YourAppNameHelper` with the bundle ID of your XPC service that's important